Updated: November 23, 2023

 If you’re buying a home that’s worth more than $1 million, then that home is not eligible for mortgage insurance.

-Even if you have more than a 20 per cent down payment, there are some circumstances when your lender may require you to get mortgage insurance, depending on the location and type of property.
+But even if you have more than 20% down payment, there are some circumstances when your lender may require you to get mortgage insurance.
+This would depend on the location and type of property.

-Obviously having as big of a down payment is the best option if you’re buying a home, as it ends up saving you money in the long run.
-But if you can’t wait to save all of that cash – or don’t want to use all of your available cash up front, then mortgage insurance allows your lender to rest easy that they’ll be taken care of should you not be able to afford your mortgage.
+If you can’t wait to save all that cash – or don’t want to use all your available cash up front – then mortgage insurance can prove handy.
+It assures your lender that they’ll be taken care of should you not be able to afford your mortgage.